 Unlock the image Layer

-Access the Auto Trace Panel
+How to access the Auto Trace Panel

-1 > The number of paths
+1 - The number of paths

-2 > The minimum size of any path
+2 - The minimum size of any path

-Tap to trace your image
+One Tap to trace your image

-Increase the number of paths
+How to Increase the number of paths

 Keep editing your now vectorized image